OpenC3/docs.openc3.com/_docs_v5/4_guides/script_writing.md

 wait_check("INST HEALTH_STATUS TYPE == 'NORMAL'", 5)
 ```

-or similarly with a counter that is sampled before the command:
+or similarly with a counter that is sampled before the command.

+Ruby:

 ```ruby
 count = tlm("INST HEALTH_STATUS COLLECTS")